-Every main aspect of Christ’s life had an important role in the work of salvation:
+Every main aspect of Christ’s life had an important role in the work of salvation and several were foretold in prophecy.

 His virgin birth was foretold by the prophet Isaiah as a sign of God’s power “The virgin will conceive and give birth to a son, and will call him Immanuel” (Isa.
 7:14).
 God will be satisfied with nothing less than a church properly described as a virgin, that is, pure from sin.